-Quisol Mountain View boasts one of the best panoramic viewpoints which overlooks Siquijor Island and it’s pristine coastlines!
-This epic viewpoint is an off the beaten path adventure that is easy to find and far away from the crowds at other Siquijor tourist spots.
+Quisol Mountain View boasts one of the best panoramic viewpoints which overlooks Siquijor Island and it’s pristine coastlines.
+This epic viewpoint is an off-the-beaten-path adventure that is easy to find and far away from the crowds at other tourist spots.

 Quisol Mountain View is located at the top of the hill between Lazi and Larena.
 From San Juan, it is approximately a 40-minute drive to reach Quisol Mountain View.
 Here is the exact pin location on Google Maps.

 There is no official parking lot or tourist desk at this location, so you will have to park your scooter on the side of the road and find the entry point which isn’t too hard to find.
 You will see a large sign with the words ‘Quisol Mountain View’ written on it and make-shift stairs cut into the land leading up to the viewpoint.
 See the image below for reference.